-- Address the long-term services and supports education and information needs of the Connecticut public, including specialized educational efforts to specific groups, such as baby boomers and employers. - Address the anticipated long-term services and supports workforce shortage. - Provide support to informal caregivers. - Preserve and expand affordable and accessible housing for older adults and individuals with disabilities, including assisted living, residential care homes, and other supportive housing and emergency housing options for older adults. - Encourage and enable the provider community to transform and develop services and supports that will help to achieve the goals of this Plan. - Expand and improve employment opportunities and vocational rehabilitation for persons with disabilities and older adults. - Increase availability of readily accessible, affordable, and inclusive transportation that accommodates the need for family and direct care worker companions. - Improve quality of life and reduce utilization of long-term services and supports and health care services by focusing on health promotion and disease prevention. - Address emergency preparedness/disaster planning for older adults and persons with disabilities.
+- Preserve and expand affordable and accessible housing for older adults and individuals with disabilities, including assisted living, residential care homes, and other supportive housing and emergency housing options for older adults. - Encourage and enable the provider community to transform and develop services and supports that will help to achieve the goals of this Plan. - Expand and improve employment opportunities and vocational rehabilitation for persons with disabilities and older adults. - Support state and local efforts to improve and expand accessible, affordable, and inclusive transportation that accommodates the needs of residents, family and direct care worker companions. - Improve quality of life and reduce utilization of long-term services and supports and health care services by focusing on health promotion and disease prevention. - Address emergency preparedness/disaster planning for older adults and persons with disabilities.